At 22 I was becoming a suit-wearing businesswoman.

 At 30 I noticed a central thread that wove through each of these experiences: my interest in building smart collaborations to fuel business growth.

-Going all-in on my "random" curiosities may have looked unstructured in the moment, but in hindsight, each pivot has added a key piece to my unique skillset of understanding entrepreneurs and helping them grow through strategic partnerships.
+Going all-in on my “random” curiosities may have looked unstructured in the moment, but in hindsight, each pivot has added a key piece to my unique skillset of understanding business and helping online entrepreneurs grow.

 And even with the clarity and confidence of the direction I’m moving towards… the future is still fuzzy—as it should be.